 The user agency and DFD personnel reserve the right to be present at all tests.

-A/E shall include the following paragraphs for Healthcare type facilities.
-Delete if not relevant.
+A/E shall include the following two paragraphs regarding Receptacle Testing and Record Keeping for Healthcare-type facilities.
+Delete if not applicable.

 Receptacle Testing in Patient Care Rooms: